simianAstronaut/pi-hole-visualizer/README.md

 ![sense-hat display](https://github.com/simianAstronaut/pi-hole-visualizer/blob/master/images/sense_hat.gif)

 ### Details
-- Pi-hole Visualizer alternates between displaying one of four different charts at regular intervals.
+- Pi-hole Visualizer cycles between four different charts at regular intervals.

 - In the vertical bar chart, column height represents the relative level of DNS traffic generated for a specific time interval in the previous 24-hour timeframe.
 The selected time interval ranges from 10 minutes to 3 hours.
 Color can be used to represent the intensity of DNS traffic or the percentage of ads blocked.